asarantsev/sim/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+UPDATE Sep 1, 2026: We apply the Box-Cox transforms to one-dimensional stationary data series to see which one can be made Gaussian.

-UPDATE: box-cox-vol.py discusses volatility and application of Box-Cox transforms to it.
-We succeed to make it Gaussian.
-And box-cox-resid.py applies Box-Cox transforms to each other non-Gaussian series of residuals.
+box-cox-vol.py discusses volatility and application of Box-Cox transforms to it.
+We succeed in making it Gaussian.

+box-cox-resid.py applies Box-Cox transforms to each other non-Gaussian series of residuals.
 We succeeded for some and failed for spread and earnings growth.
 Thus we cannot hope to normalize residuals by simply applying these transforms.

+box-cox-main.py applies the Box-Cox transform to the following series (with index indicated): BAA rate (successful, -0.2425); exponentiated long-short term spread (successful, 0.1353); exponentiated earnings growth (failed); exp(log US returns) (successful, 1.8403); exp(log intl returns) (successful, 0.8599); exp(log bond returns) (successful, -0.2881).